loretoparisi/netflix_challenge/data/good_predictions/README.txt

         * SVD_GAMMA_Q_I = 0.007
         * SVD_GAMMA_P_U = 0.007

+RBM_QUAL_2.674: This is generated on May 24.
+This run was run on BASE.
+RBM was run on all with 30 factors and 90 iterations.
+The following parameters were used:
+    * rbm_alpha = 0.0015
+    * rbm_beta = 0.0025
+    * dec = 0.0002

 RBM_QUAL_3.469: This is generated on May 23.
 This run was run on BASE.
 RBM was run on all with 50 factors and 60 iterations.
 The following parameters were used: